Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 This section describes how to update software on management nodes.
 It describes how to test a new image and CFS configuration on a single "canary node" first before rolling it out to the other management nodes.
 Modify the procedure as necessary to accommodate site preferences for rebuilding management nodes.
 The images and CFS configurations used are created by the `prepare-images` and `update-cfs-config` stages respectively; see the `prepare-images`
-[Artifacts created](../stages/prepare_images.md#artifacts-created) section for details on how to query the images and [update-cfs-config](../stages/update_cfs_config.md) section for details about how the CFS configuration is updated.
+[Artifacts created](../stages/prepare_images.md#artifacts-created) section for details on how to query the images and CFS configurations and see [update-cfs-config](../stages/update_cfs_config.md) section for details about how the CFS configuration is updated.

 **`NOTE`** Additional arguments are available to control the behavior of the `management-nodes-rollout` stage, for example `--limit-management-rollout` and `-cmrp`.
 See the
 [`management-nodes-rollout` stage documentation](../stages/management_nodes_rollout.md) for details and adjust the examples below if necessary.